 - Mid-fall: focus on bait concentration and transition areas.

-Check water temperature at different parts of the lake if possible.
-Main-lake water may cool faster than protected coves, and small shifts can help you narrow the best area.
+Main-lake water often cools faster than protected coves, and those small differences can help you narrow your best area.

-How Water Clarity Shapes Fall Bait Choices
+How Water Clarity Shapes Fall Largemouth Bass Fishing

 A useful rule of thumb: